The key difference between ester and ether is that the functional group of an ester is –COO, whereas the functional group of an ether is –O-.

 Ester and ether are organic molecules with oxygen atoms.
-Both have the ether linkage which is –O-.
 Esters have the group –COO.
-One oxygen atom is bonded to carbon with a double bond, and the other oxygen is bonded with a single bond.
-Since only three atoms are connected to the carbon atom, it has a trigonal planar geometry around it.
-Further, the carbon atom is sp2 hybridized.
-Carboxyl group is a widely occurring functional group in chemistry and bio chemistry.
-This group is the parent of related family of compounds known as acyl compounds.
-Acyl compounds are also known as carboxylic acid derivatives.
-Ester is a carboxylic acid derivative like that.
+Here, one oxygen atom is bonded to carbon with a double bond, and the other oxygen is bonded with a single bond.
+Since only three atoms connect with the carbon atom, it has a trigonal planar geometry around it.
+Furthermore, the carbon atom is sp2 hybridized.
+Moreover, an ester is a carboxylic acid derivative.
+An ether, on the other hand, has an oxygen atom with two single bonds with two alkyl or aryl groups.
+The oxygen atom has two lone electron pairs as well.

-Oxygen has a sp3 hybridization and the two lone pairs are in two hybridized orbitals while two are participating in bonding with R groups.
-R-O-R bond angle is about 104.5° which is similar to water.
+In the general structure of ether, the oxygen has an sp3 hybridization, and the two lone pairs are in two hybridized orbitals while two participate in bonding with R groups.
+R-O-R’ bond angle is about 104.5°, which is similar to water.
 Boiling points of ethers are roughly comparable with those of hydrocarbons with the same molecular weight, but the boiling points of ethers are less than the value of alcohols.
 Though ethers cannot make hydrogen bonds within them, they are able to form hydrogen bonds with other compounds such as water.
 Therefore, ethers are soluble in water, but the solubility may decrease depending on the length of the hydrocarbon chains attached.

 What is the Difference Between Ester and Ether?